zalando-stups/react-automatic-width/README.md

 It does its job by attaching a listener to the `resize` event of `window`.
 In it, react-automatic-width reads the current width of its DOM node and sets this as the `width` property on its children.
 Since it creates an event listener *every* time it's used, you might want to reconsider when you have a lot of components that need to be wrapped separately.

-It's currently not being actively developed, but that is because the codebase is tiny and works.
-If appropriate it will be updated to accomodate future React versions.
+It's currently not under active development because the codebase is tiny and works.
+If appropriate, it will be updated to accomodate future React versions.

 ## Installation & Usage